nvaccess/nvda/.github/ISSUE_TEMPLATE/bug_report.md

 #### If add-ons are disabled, is your problem still occurring?

-#### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu??
+#### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu?